eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 Using the TOML Config in RouDi is not mandatory for configuring segments and mempools, but a comfortable alternative.

-To enable the TOML config in iceoryx, the CMake option `-DTOML_CONFIG=ON` must be enabled (this is the default setting).
+The CMake option `-DTOML_CONFIG`, which is `ON` by default, enables the TOML config for iceoryx.
 The `iox-roudi` application provided by iceoryx is compiled with TOML support and can be used out of the box.